B3. Physics & Animation

 -

-NVIDIA PhysX: Used for 3D physics simulation (handling depth-based interactions in 3D space).
+Unity uses NVIDIA PhysX for 3D physics simulation (handling depth-based interactions in 3D space).
 PhysX powers rigidbody dynamics, collision detection, joints, and other essential features for realistic object behavior in three dimensions.
 It is widely used in games and simulations for its performance and accuracy.
+Box2D is used for 2D physics (interactions in a flat plane using only X and Y axes).

 Rigidbody

-component applies Newtonian physics (laws of motion) to a GameObject, allowing it to move and rotate in a realistic way based on physics calculations.
+A Rigidbody component applies Newtonian physics (laws of motion) to a GameObject, allowing it to move and rotate in a realistic way based on physics calculations.
 By adjusting properties like mass, drag, and constraints, developers can fine-tune how the object behaves in different environments.
 The Rigidbody

 component makes a GameObject responsive to: